 In general, this book assumes that you’re reading it in sequence from front to back.
-Later chapters build on concepts in earlier chapters, and earlier chapters might not delve into details on a topic; we typically revisit the topic in a later chapter.
+Later chapters build on concepts in earlier chapters, and earlier chapters might not delve into details on a particular topic but will revisit the topic in a later chapter.

 You’ll find two kinds of chapters in this book: concept chapters and project chapters.
 In concept chapters, you’ll learn about an aspect of Rust.
 In project chapters, we’ll build small programs together, applying what you’ve learned so far.
 Chapters 2, 12, and 20 are project chapters; the rest are concept chapters.

 Chapter 1 explains how to install Rust, how to write a “Hello, world!” program, and how to use Cargo, Rust’s package manager and build tool.
-Chapter 2 is a hands-on introduction to the Rust language.
+Chapter 2 is a hands-on introduction to writing a program in Rust, having you build up a number guessing game.
 Here we cover concepts at a high level, and later chapters will provide additional detail.
 If you want to get your hands dirty right away, Chapter 2 is the place for that.
-At first, you might even want to skip Chapter 3, which covers Rust features similar to those of other programming languages, and head straight to Chapter 4 to learn about Rust’s ownership system.
-However, if you’re a particularly meticulous learner who prefers to learn every detail before moving on to the next, you might want to skip Chapter 2 and go straight to Chapter 3, returning to Chapter 2 when you’d like to work on a project applying the details you’ve learned.
+Chapter 3 covers Rust features that are similar to those of other programming languages, and in Chapter 4 you’ll learn about Rust’s ownership system.
+If you’re a particularly meticulous learner who prefers to learn every detail before moving on to the next, you might want to skip Chapter 2 and go straight to Chapter 3, returning to Chapter 2 when you’d like to work on a project applying the details you’ve learned.

 Chapter 5 discusses structs and methods, and Chapter 6 covers enums,